Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Introduction

 with the convention 0/0 = 0.
 Procedures that control the FDR are interpretable, as they roughly bound what fraction of discoveries are false ones, and they can be quite powerful as well.

 One achievement of this paper is to show that we can design rather powerful procedures that rigorously control the FDR \eqref{eq:fdr0} in finite samples.
 This holds no matter the unknown relationship between the explanatory variables $X$ and the outcome $Y$.
-We achieve this by {rethinking the conceptual framework} of \citet{RB-EC:2015}, who originally introduced the knockoff {procedure} (throughout this paper, we will sometimes use ``knockoffs'' as shorthand for the knockoff framework or procedure).
+We achieve this by rethinking the conceptual framework of \citet{RB-EC:2015}, who originally introduced the knockoff procedure (throughout this paper, we will sometimes use ``knockoffs'' as shorthand for the knockoff framework or procedure).
 Their salient idea was to construct a set of so-called ``knockoff'' variables which were not (conditionally on the original variables) associated with the response, but whose structure mirrored that of the original covariates.
 These knockoff variables could then be used as controls for the real covariates, so that only real covariates which appeared to be considerably more associated with the response than their knockoff counterparts were selected.
-Their main result was achieving exact finite-sample FDR control in the homoscedastic Gaussian linear model when $n\ge 2p$ (along with a nearly-exact extension to when $p\le n<2p$). {By reading the knockoffs framework from a new perspective, the present paper places \emph{no restriction} on $p$ relative to $n$, in sharp constrast to the original knockoffs work which required the low-dimensional setting of $n\ge p$.
+Their main result was achieving exact finite-sample FDR control in the homoscedastic Gaussian linear model when $n\ge 2p$ (along with a nearly-exact extension to when $p\le n<2p$).
+By reading the knockoffs framework from a new perspective, the present paper places \emph{no restriction} on $p$ relative to $n$, in sharp constrast to the original knockoffs work which required the low-dimensional setting of $n\ge p$.
 The conceptual difference is that the original knockoff procedure treats the $X_{ij}$ as fixed and relies on specific stochastic properties of the linear model, precluding consideration of $p>n$ or nonlinear models.
-By treating the $X_{ij}$ as \emph{random} and relying on that stochasticity instead, the model-free perspective allows treatment of the high-dimensional setting which is increasingly the norm in modern applications.} We refer to the new approach as \emph{model-free} (MF) knockoffs.
-In a nutshell: \begin{itemize} \item We propose a new knockoff construction amenable to the random design setting {\eqref{eq:glm}}. \item As in \citet{RB-EC:2015} and further reviewed in Section~\ref{sec:methodology}, we shall use the knockoff variables as controls in such a way that we can tease apart important variables from noise while controlling the FDR. {We place no restriction on the dimensionality of the data or the conditional distribution of $Y\,|\,X_1,\dots,X_p$.} \item We apply the new procedure to real data from a case-control study of Crohn's disease in the United Kingdom, please see Section \ref{sec:realdata}.
+By treating the $X_{ij}$ as \emph{random} and relying on that stochasticity instead, the model-\revv{X} perspective allows treatment of the high-dimensional setting which is increasingly the norm in modern applications.
+We refer to the new approach as \emph{model-\revv{X}} (M\revv{X}) knockoffs\revv{, and by contrast we refer to the original knockoffs approach of \cite{RB-EC:2015} as \emph{fixed-X} (FX) knockoffs}.
+In a nutshell: \begin{itemize} \item We propose a new knockoff construction amenable to the \revv{random covariate setting} \eqref{eq:glm}. \item As in \citet{RB-EC:2015} and further reviewed in Section~\ref{sec:methodology}, we shall use the knockoff variables as controls in such a way that we can tease apart important variables from noise while controlling the FDR. \revv{\em We place no restriction on the dimensionality of the data or the conditional distribution of $Y\,|\,X_1,\dots,X_p$.} \item We apply the new procedure to real data from a case-control study of Crohn's disease in the United Kingdom, please see Section \ref{sec:realdata}.
 There, we show that the new knockoff method makes twice as many discoveries as the original analysis of the same data. \end{itemize}